 See my nephew's research and discussion page on PAHS and traditional precursors.

 Joe Anderson, PE, through his Prime Design Engineering, has done some interesting thermal modeling and research for self heating houses.
 (I think Joe coined the term "self heating house").
 Joe found, (through some engineering software), that earth tubes can be minimal and even omitted in some cases.
 In fact varied testimonials can be widely found which seem to agree.
 Many of the traditional earthen and stone buildings can also be cited but these lack the addition of insulation (needed to achieve colder climate comfort).
-I interpret that one can theoretically remove floor insulation in a super insulated house and instead insulate the house perimeter, to achieve an rudimentary radiant-heat-flooring, without oil wars or CO2 loading.
+I interpret that one can theoretically remove floor insulation in a super insulated house and instead insulate the house perimeter, to achieve an rudimentary radiant-heat-flooring, without oil wars for oil-monopolies.
 Well sort of, perhaps, sorting out a few preferences.
 Through some emails and perhaps unexpectedly, Joe helped jog my thinking, to invent this simple, optimized, square donut surface models.

 Here is a Virginia man who achieves self heating without earth tubes, but does depend on an electrical heat exchanger.